15 Ways You Communicate That Prove You’re an Excellent Listener

 G-Stock

-After a significant discussion, you might send a message or bring it up later to check in.
-Following up shows that the conversation stuck with you and that you care about the person’s ongoing situation.
-It transforms listening from a one-time event into an ongoing demonstration of support.
+A few days after a big chat, you might send a quick text or bring it up next time you see them just to check in on how they’re doing.
+Following up shows that the conversation actually stuck with you and that you care about what happens next, not just the drama of the moment. it turns listening from a one-off event into a proper, ongoing show of support that people will really appreciate.